ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---

+## 3.0.0 Changes
+In v3,0, the existing rules and workflows have been replaced with playbooks.
+This change is made to support the ongoing, newer capabilities of playbooks.
+Each playbook has the same functionality as the previous, corresponding rule/workflow.

+If upgrading from a previous release, you'll noticed that the previous release's rules/workflows remain in place.
+Both sets of rules and playbooks are active.
+For manual actions, playbooks will have the same name as it's corresponding rule, but with "(PB)" added at the end.
+For automatic actions, the playbooks will be disabled by default.

+You can continue to use the rules/workflows.
+But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.

+The data table mcafee_epo_systems has been replaced by mcafee_epo_systems_dt and its columns names have been updated.

+---

 ## Overview
 The McAfee ePO functions allow for manipulation of tags, systems, users, issues, policies and permission sets on the McAfee ePO server.